AlexFL1188/Student_Registration_GUI/README.md

 •	Allow a student to enroll into school and have a student ID and email.

-•	Allow student to enroll/disenroll/modify classes
+•	Allow student to enroll/disenroll/modify/search classes

 •	Allow the student to see and get the required books/materials for classes they are enrolled in

-•	Allow student to get a file back with all information on up-coming schedule (Classes, times, teacher, room number, etc.)
+•	Allow student to get a TXT file back with all information on up-coming schedule (Classes, times, teacher, room number, etc.)

+• If a course is full, allow the student to add the course to a wish list.

 ---------------------------------------------------------------------------------------